Free to Garden Act

 That means many gardens exist in a gray area - vulnerable to shutdown despite providing clear public benefit.

-It creates a clear, administrative path for community-rooted food production in Jacksonville, while setting reasonable standards to ensure compatibility with surrounding neighborhoods.
+It creates a clear, administrative path for community-rooted food production in Jacksonville, while setting reasonable standards to ensure compatibility with surrounding neighborhoods & districts.

 ---